casbin/casbin-ex/README.md

 p = sub, obj, act

 # This is the name of the mapping we mentioned above, I call it `g`
-# to make it compatible with Casbin (which only allows name like
+# to make it compatible with Casbin (which for some reason only allows name
-# `g, g2, ...`) but you can name it whatever shit you like so long as
+like `g, g2, ...`) but you can name it whatever shit you like so long as
 # you're consistent.
 [role_definition]
 g = _, _